On The Clock

 On The Bench

-Six players cooling the bench (and keeping cool) plus three emergencies helps keep the players safer from dangerous heat stress and to keep physical injuries down.
+Five players cooling the bench (and keeping cool) plus two emergencies helps keep the players safer from dangerous heat stress and to keep physical injuries down.
 As a bonus this keeps almost the whole team in the thick of the action on the day (which is great for everyone).

 With the women performing at capacity out there in pretty warm conditions across February and March there are uncapped rotations so players are able to grab needed bench time to cool down and recover.